Seve Ballesteros

 Severiano Ballesteros Sota ([seβeˈɾjano βaʎesˈteɾos]; 9 April 1957 – 7 May 2011) was a Spanish professional golfer, a World No. 1 who was one of the sport's leading figures from the mid-1970s to the mid-1990s.
 A member of a gifted golfing family, he won 90 international tournaments in his career, including five major championships between 1979 and 1988; The Open Championship three times and the Masters Tournament twice.
 He gained attention in the golfing world in 1976, when at the age of 19, he finished second at The Open.
 He played a leading role in the re-emergence of European golf, helping the European Ryder Cup team to five wins both as a player and captain.

 Ballesteros won a record 50 European Tour titles.
 He won at least one European Tour title for 17 consecutive years between 1976 and 1992.
 His final victory was at the 1995 Peugeot Spanish Open.
 Largely because of back-related injuries, Ballesteros struggled with his form during the late 1990s.
 Despite this, he continued to be involved in golf, creating the Seve Trophy and running a golf course design business.
 In 2000, Golf Digest magazine ranked Ballesteros as the greatest Continental European golfer of all time.

 In the 2000s, Ballesteros played sparingly due to continuing back problems and in 2007 he eventually retired from competitive professional golf.
 In 2008 he was diagnosed with a malignant brain tumour.
 Ballesteros was awarded the Lifetime Achievement Award for the second time at the BBC Sports Personality Awards in 2009.
 He was presented with the award at his home in Spain by his compatriot and former Ryder Cup teammate José María Olazábal.

-Ballesteros died of brain cancer on 7 May 2011, aged 54.
+Ballesteros died of brain cancer in 2011, aged 54.

-Career outline

-Early life and career
+Early life

 Severiano Ballesteros Sota was born in the village of Pedreña, Cantabria, Spain, on 9 April 1957, the youngest of five sons of Baldomero Ballesteros Presmanes (1919–1987), who was a farm labourer, and Carmen Sota Ocejo (1919–2002).
-One died in childhood, all the others became professional golfers.
-He learned the game while playing on the beaches near his home, at the time while he was supposed to be in school, mainly using a 3-iron given to him by his older brother Manuel when he was eight years old.
+One died in childhood, while all the others became professional golfers.
+He learned the game while playing on the beaches near his home, during the hours he was supposed to be in school, mainly using a 3-iron given to him by his older brother Manuel when he was eight years old.
 His maternal uncle Ramón Sota was Spanish professional champion four times and finished sixth in the Masters Tournament in 1965.
-Ballesteros' older brother Manuel finished in the top 100 on the European Tour Order of Merit every year from 1972 to 1983, and later became Ballesteros' manager.
-His brothers Vicente and Baldomero, and nephew Raúl are also professional golfers.
+Ballesteros's older brother Manuel finished in the top 100 on the European Tour Order of Merit every year from 1972 to 1983, and later became Ballesteros's manager.
+His brothers Vicente and Baldomero, and nephews Raúl and Ivan are also professional golfers.